Perma-Fix (PESI)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

 We struggled to find many positives in these results.
-Its revenue missed and its EPS fell short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock remained flat at $11.20 immediately following the results.
+Its revenue missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded down 5.7% to $11.35 immediately after reporting.

-Perma-Fix doesn’t pass our quality test.
+We cheer for all companies making their customers lives easier, but in the case of Perma-Fix, we’ll be cheering from the sidelines.
 To kick things off, its revenue has declined over the last five years.
-And while its projected EPS for the next year implies the company will start generating shareholder value, the downside is its diminishing returns show management's prior bets haven't worked out.
+While its projected EPS for the next year implies the company will start generating shareholder value, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.